railsuser2014/openobject-doc-book-en/source/book/5/5_13_Manufacturing/index.rst

 .. tip::   **Technique** *Calculating requirements*

-    Scheduling only confirms procurement confirmed but not started.
-These procurement reservations will themselves start production, tasks or purchase depending on the configuration of the requested product. <TODO>
+    Scheduling only validates procurement confirmed but not started.
+These procurement reservations will themselves start production, tasks or purchases depending on the configuration of the requested product.

 You take account of the priority of operations in the start of the reservations and procurement.
 Then the urgent requests or those having a past date or a date sooner than the others will be started first so that if there are not enough products in stock to satisfy all the requests, the most urgent will be produced first.